SJP Pension allowances

 If you contribute more than the Annual Allowance, your excess contribution will be subject to a tax charge.

-It is worth noting that you are able to ‘Carry Forward’ up to three years of unused Annual Allowance.
+It is worth noting that you may be able to ‘Carry Forward’ up to three years of unused Annual Allowance.
 So, if you are in a position to contribute beyond your Annual Allowance for the current tax year, speak to your financial adviser who can help to calculate any unused allowance you may have.

 You may be notified by HMRC, as any tax charge is added to your taxable income for the current tax year.
 That said, the responsibility remains with you to declare this via your self-assessment form.
 To be certain, it is best practice to liaise with your financial adviser, so you are able to take appropriate action in time.